jadecobra/python_tdd_exercises/source/how_to/calculator.rst

                 -5.555499999999999
             )

 the test passes.
-I just the same kind of calculation 8 times in a row, there is a better way to this, which we learn in Algebra_.
-I can use a letter or a name for the numbers, that way I can have one test which covers all possible numbers.
-I can do this with a variable_

 =================================================================================
 what is a variable?
 =================================================================================

+I just did the same kind of calculation 8 times in a row, there is a better way to this, which we learn in Algebra_.

+I can use a letter or a name for the numbers, that way I can have one test which covers all possible numbers.
+I can do this with a variable_

 A variable_ is a name that is used for values that change.
 For example, in the tests so far, I have